abdulazizalmass/Stroke_Prediction/MVP/README.md

 In this folder, the Minimum Viable Product (MVP) is provided.

 The initial steps in details are provided in the Jupyter notebook.
-The data explored in addition to the EDA workdlow process.
+The data explored in addition to the EDA workflow process.

 ## The MVP notebook summarizes the following:
 - Explore the features